Natalie Harp

-Natalie Joy Harp is an American political aide and former television presenter who has served as executive assistant to the president since 2025.
+Natalie Harp (born 1991) is an American political aide and former television anchor who has served as special assistant and executive assistant to the president of the United States since 2025.

-Harp graduated from Point Loma Nazarene University and from Liberty University in 2015 with an MBA.
-In 2019, she rose to prominence on Fox News after praising president Donald Trump for signing into law a federal right-to-try law that she claimed allowed her to access experimental treatments, saving her life.
+In 2019, Harp received attention after praising President Donald Trump for signing into law a federal right-to-try law which she said had saved her life.
 Trump invited Harp to serve as a member of the advisory board for his 2020 presidential campaign and to speak at the 2020 Republican National Convention.
-Harp began working for One America News Network, a far-right television channel, as a presenter in 2020, but left in April 2022.
-She later became an aide for Trump, exerting influence over his communications.
+Harp worked for the far-right television channel One America News Network from 2020 to 2022.
+She later became an aide to Trump for his 2024 presidential campaign, exerting influence over his communications.